maryclaireteahan/letseat/README.md

 # Let's Eat

-Let's Eat is a fully responsive full-stack website that I have built using the Django Full Stack framework for my Portfolio Project 4.
-This website gives the user the ability to browse recipies based on their category, comment on and like them.
+"Let's Eat" represents my utilization of the Django Full Stack framework for Portfolio Project 4.
+This fully responsive website is strategically designed with an inviting color scheme and an intuitive layout to optimize user engagement.
+The deliberate design choices aim to attract users by offering a seamless browsing experience for recipes categorized for easy navigation.
+The focus lies not only on aesthetics but also on functionality, aiming to maintain user interest and encourage prolonged interaction.
+The website's design ethos is centered on user retention through an interface that facilitates easy exploration, providing users with a platform where they can effortlessly discover, comment on, and engage with a wide range of recipes.

 ![Am i responsive image](readme/documentation/responsiveness/amiresponsive.png)